akusok/elmvis/README.md

 # ELMVIS+

 These are 3 versions of ELMVIS+ code in Python, all impementing the same `elmvis` function.

-For details, check my updated paper "ELMVIS+: Fast Nonlinear Visualization Technique based on Cosine Distance and Extreme Learning Machines"
+For details, check (and cite :-) my updated paper "ELMVIS+: Fast Nonlinear Visualization Technique based on Cosine Distance and Extreme Learning Machines"

+@article{elmvisplus,
+  author = {Akusok, Anton and Baek, Stephen and Miche, Yoan and Bj\"{o}rk, Kaj-Mikael and Nian, Rui and Lauren, Paula and Lendasse, Amaury}, journal = {Neurocomputing}, title = {{ELMVIS+: Fast Nonlinear Visualization Technique based on Cosine Distance and Extreme Learning Machines}}, year = "forthcoming 2016"
+}

 ## Installation

 Python version needs Numpy and works straight away.

 Cython version (RECOMMENDED) needs Numpy, Cython and some OpenMP installed.
-Compile it with `python setup_elmvis_cython.py build_ext --inplace` to get `elmvis_cython.so` library.
+Compile it with `python setup.py build_ext --inplace` to get `elmvis_cython.so` library.
 You can later import function from this library as `from elmvis_cython import elmvis`.
+Mac OS X ignores OpenMP flag, but still compiles its own parallel version of code (tested in OS X El Capitan).

 GPU version requires Numpy, Pycuda and Scikit-CUDA.
 It works in single and double precision, taking it from matrix X.